-WWE News: The Undertaker Reveals Beef With Hall Of Famer
+WWE News: The Undertaker Reveals Past Beef With Hall Of Famer

 Michaels discussed how he was “obnoxious” due to his loud and outgoing nature.
 The Undertaker, on the other hand, was quiet and reserved.
 Over the years, though, both men appear to have developed a mutual respect and friendship.

 When Michaels decided to hang up his boots and retire from the squared circle, the Undertaker was chosen as his final opponent.
-They competed against each other at WrestleMania 26 in what’s regarded among wrestling fans as one of the all-time great matches, and one that sent “The Showstopper” into retirement on a high note.
+They competed against each other at WrestleMania XXVI in what’s regarded among wrestling fans as one of the all-time great matches, and one that sent “The Showstopper” into retirement on a high note.

 It wasn’t to last, though, as Michaels returned to action at last year’s Crown Jewel event, teaming with Triple H in a losing effort against the Undertaker and Kane.
 The match wasn’t their finest hour, and Michaels himself has admitted that he’s ashamed of his performance in it.
 Since then, he’s vowed to remain retired going forward.